History of the world's tallest structures: Overall

 The Kanishka Stupa near Peshawar, Pakistan was built c.
 151 and rebuilt in the 4th century.
 Ancient travelers claimed it was up to 171 metres (560 feet) tall, which would have been a record at the time.
 Modern estimates suggest a height of 122 metres (400 feet), which would not have been a record.
 It was destroyed by lightning.

 Guyed structures

-As many large guyed masts were destroyed at the end of World War II, the dates for the years between 1945 and 1950 may be incorrect.
-If Wusung Radio Tower survived World War II, it was the tallest guyed structure shortly after World War II.
+Many large guyed masts were destroyed at the end of World War II, so the dates for the years between 1945 and 1950 may be incorrect.
+If Wusung Radio Tower in China survived World War II, it would have been the tallest guyed structure shortly after World War II.